ysongh/GGL-Wallet/README.md

 NEXT_PUBLIC_RPC =  "< Your RPC for Goerli >"
 ```
 - Run `npm run dev` to start the dApp
--Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+- Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.